brather1ng/RePoE/docs/gems.md

 #### Information for gems that exist as items

-Some fields are only set for gems that exist as actual gem items, not skills that are only provided by other items (e.g. Icestorm from Whispering Ice).
+Some fields are only set for effects that come from actual gem items, not skills that are only provided by other items (e.g. Icestorm from Whispering Ice).
 These are described below.